LemmyNet/rfcs/0004-post-tags.md

 ### Backend:
 I am not quite familiar with the Lemmy Backend so any corrections or additions for this section are appreciated.

-Two new tables for "tags" would be required.
-One for instance wide tags and one for community tags.
-These new tables would consist of the columns `url`, `name`, `type`, `deleted`, `ìd` and `community_id` (only on the community tag table).
+One new tables for "tags" would be required.
+This new table would consist of the columns `url`, `name`, `type`, `deleted`, `ìd` and `community_id`.
 Additional columns for tag display style (for example background & text color) could be added later by extending this table.
-Splitting the instance and community tags allows the `community_id` field to be non-nullable, making orphaned community tags impossible (Thanks to [0WN463](https://github.com/0WN463) for the [idea](https://github.com/Neshura87/Lemmy-RFC/issues/2)).

 Additionally a table for listing the tags on posts would be needed as some Databases (at least Postgres) do not support Foreign Keys in Arrays.
-Since the tags are split into two tables there would need to be two of these meta tables as well.
-The tables would consist of two foreign key columns: `tag_id` and `post_id` with `tag_id` being linked to the id column in the respective instance or community tag table and `post_id` being linked to the id column of the post table.
+The table would consist of two foreign key columns: `tag_id` and `post_id` with `tag_id` being linked to the id column in the respective community tag table and `post_id` being linked to the id column of the post table.

 Instance Admins should have the option to delete/ban tags.
 Instances with nsfw disables/blocked could/should auto reject posts with an nsfw type tag.